curran-vw/template-2/instructions.md

 │   │   │       └── preview.tsx             # Optional preview component if needed
 │   │   ├── toast.tsx              # Toast notifications
 │   │   └── use-toast.ts           # Hook for managing toasts
-│   ├── shared/                    # Shared logic, utilities, and hooks
+│   └── shared/                    # Shared logic, utilities, and hooks
-│   │   ├── hooks/                 # Custom React hooks
+│       ├── hooks/                 # Custom React hooks
-│   │   └── utils/                 # Utility functions
+│       └── utils/                 # Utility functions
-├── agents/
+└── agents/
-│   └── welcome-agent/             # All logic and services for the Welcome Agent │       ├── index.ts               # Entry point for Welcome Agent logic
-│       ├── api.ts                 # API calls for the Welcome Agent
-│       └── logic.ts               # Business logic for the Welcome Agent
+    └── welcome-agent/             # All logic, services, and pages for the Welcome Agent ├── index.ts               # Entry point for Welcome Agent logic ├── new/                   # New Welcome Agent setup │   └── index.ts           # Entry point for new Welcome Agent ├── api.ts                 # API calls for the Welcome Agent └── logic.ts               # Business logic for the Welcome Agent
-├── pages/
+└── lib/
+    └── utils/
-│   └── welcome-agent.tsx          # Main configuration page for the Welcome Agent
+        └── welcome-agent-utils.ts # Utility functions for the Welcome Agent